-In Shu-ju Sasora, Yamadamatsu captures the delicate and elegant qualities of the Rikkoku Nation of Sumatora, highlighting the fragrance of Aloeswood from Sumatra.
+In Shu-ju Sumotara, Yamadamatsu captures the delicate and elegant qualities of the Rikkoku Nation of Sumotara, highlighting the fragrance of Aloeswood from Sumatra.

 Named Shogun in 1449, Ashikaga Yoshimasa assembled the leading experts of the time to develop an Aloeswood classification system for his extensive collection.
 Key among them Shino Soshin and Sanjonishi Sanetakawould go on to form the two leading schools of Kodo still in existence today: Sanjonishi founding the Oie-Ryu School and Shino founding the Shino-Ryu School.
 Together with others, Shino and Sanjonishi would create the Rikkoku-gomi - the Six Nations and Five Tastes at the heart of Kodo, and still used to classify Aloeswood to this day.